IN-PERSON: Legal Writing for Laypeople: Craft and Organize Your Argument

 Presented by:

-Although you can listen to the class from various kinds of devices, you will need video to view the speaker(s) and any presentation materials, and will need to connect through Zoom to be able to participate in the written Q&A or chat features.
+Although you can listen to the class from various kinds of devices, you will need video to view the speaker(s) and any presentation materials and the ability to type on your device and use Zoom to ask questions or use the chat features.

 LA Law Library does not provide legal advice: